-FUNCTORS AND C++11 LAMBDAS.
+FUNCTORS AND C++ LAMBDAS.

-The user's code is passed to Hydra's algorithms through functors and C++11 lambda functions.
-Hydra adds type information and functionality to functors and lambdas using CRTP idiom.
-Functors and lambdas are entities not attached to a specific back-end.
+The user's code is passed to Hydra's algorithms through functors and C++ lambdas.
+Hydra then adds type information and functionality to functors and lambdas using CRTP.
+Functors and lambdas are not attached to a specific back-end.
 The signatures conventions adopted for functors and lambdas as well as the added functionality will be discussed in the following lines.